garynth41/Software-Testing-and-Automation-Specialization/Introduction to Automated Analysis/readme.md

 ## About this Course
 This course introduces state-of-the-art techniques for automated analysis.
 Automated analysis encompasses both approaches to automatically generate a very large number of tests to check whether programs meet requirements, and also means by which it is possible to *prove* that software meets requirements and that it is free from certain commonly-occurring defects, such as divide-by-zero, overflow/underflow, deadlock, race-condition freedom, buffer/array overflow, uncaught exceptions, and several other commonly-occurring bugs that can lead to program failures or security problems.

-The learner will become familiar with the fundamental theory and applications of such approaches, and apply a variety of automated analysis techniques on example programs.
+You will become familiar with the fundamental theory and applications of such approaches, and apply a variety of automated analysis techniques on example programs.

 ## After completing this course, a learner will be able to:
 * Understand the foundations of automated verification: randomization and symbolic representations